-No. 13.
-On motion J. W. Briggs was authorized to publish a pamphlet, the title to be, "The voice of the captives assembled at Zarahemla to their brethren scattered abroad."
+- No. 13.
+On motion J. W. Briggs was authorized to publish a pamphlet, the title to be, "The voice of the captives assembled at Zarahemla to their brethren scattered abroad." - No. 14.

-No. 14.
 That Bro.
-Samuel Blair select and publish a hymn-book suited to the doctrines of the church.
+Samuel Blair select and publish a hymn book suited to the doctrines of the church.

-No. 15.
-That this conference authorize the twelve holding the highest authority in the priesthood, assembled at Zarahemla, as a council to try and examine all revelation and manifestations, that has or may come through any member of this church, male or female, and that such revelation or manifestations. after having been examined by this council and declared to be the word of God, may be taught as such until the next General Conference shall reject or receive it as the law.
-And if any member of the church assumes to teach, as law or doctrine, any revelation or manifestation before being presented to this council, shall be considered a transgressor of the law, and proceeded against as such.-[From original record.]

-No. 16.
-That this council send copies of all revela-

-tions and manifestations to the several branches.
-No. 17.
+- No. 15.
+That this conference authorize the Twelve holding the highest authority in the priesthood, assembled at Zarahemla, as a council to try and examine all revelation and manifestations, that has or may come through any member of this church, male or female, and that such revelation or manifestations, after having been examined by this council and declared to be the word of God, may be taught as such until the next General Conference shall reject or receive it as the law.
+And if any member of the church assumes to teach, as law or doctrine, any revelation or manifestation before being presented to this council, shall be considered a transgressor of the law, and proceeded against as such.-[From original record.] - No. 16.
+That this council send copies of all revelations and manifestations to the several branches. - No. 17.
 On motion J. W. Briggs was sustained in the office of President of the Twelve and legal representative.

-No. 18.
-That this conference suspend from the exercise of their priesthood all holding the same, and also disfellowship all such as have departed from the faith and from the jurisdiction of the Church of Jesus Christ of Latter Day Saints at Zarahemla, until they return and make satisfaction.
+- No. 18.
+That this conference suspend from the exercise of their priesthood all holding the same, and also disfellowship all such as have departed from the faith and from the jurisdiction of the Church of Jesus Christ of Latter Day Saints at Zarahemla, until they return and make satisfaction. - No. 19.

-No. 19.
 That all holding priesthood are sent by the church to preach the gospel as the doors may open.

-No. 20.
-That all apostles, high priests, seventies, elders, priests, teachers, and deacons, whose hearts the Lord has touched for the work of the preparation for the restoration of the captives of Zion, be requested to report themselves in person or otherwise at the next conference.

-No. 21.
-That Z. H. Gurley be appointed Church Re-
+- No. 20.
+That all apostles, high priests, seventies, elders, priests, teachers, and deacons, whose hearts the Lord has touched for the work of the preparation for the restoration of the captives of Zion, be requested to report themselves in person or otherwise at the next conference. - No. 21.
+That Z. H. Gurley be appointed Church Recorder. - No. 22.
+That this conference fill the Quorum of the Twelve as far as at the organization.